 The following items must be submitted and received by the application deadline to be considered for admissions to the Interactive Media Design major.
+To be considered for admissions, you are also required to complete the University's admission requirements.
 Applicants who have completed or will complete the IMD prerequisites are reviewed by the IMD admissions committee.
 It is the applicant’s responsibility to prepare the necessary documents to be submitted by the application deadline.
 (Note: Please consult the UW Bothell admissions page for information about how to apply to other majors or to enter the campus as a pre-major.)

 2. Official College transcripts